Christian Yelich Player Props: Brewers vs. Mets

 Mets Pitching Rankings (2022)

-- The pitching staff for the Mets had a collective 9.8 K/9 last season, the first-best in MLB.
+- The pitching staff for the Mets had a collective 9.8 K/9 last season to lead the league.

 - The Mets' 3.57 team ERA ranked seventh across all MLB pitching staffs.

-- Mets pitchers combined to surrender 169 total home runs last year (one per game).
-That ranked 12th in baseball.
+- Mets pitchers combined to surrender 169 total home runs at a clip of one per game (12th in baseball).

-- Scherzer (1-0) pitches for the Mets to make his second start this season.
+- Peterson (0-1) makes the start for the Mets, his second of the season.

-- His last time out came on Thursday against the Miami Marlins, when the right-hander threw six innings, surrendering three earned runs while giving up four hits.
+- The left-hander last appeared on Friday against the Miami Marlins, when he went five innings, allowing one earned run while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.